1. Fully implement and enforce the Animal Welfare Act. Each police force should have specialist animal welfare knowledge and officers.

 3. Fur labelling to show consumers if items on sale are made with real animal fur.

 4. Animal experiments.
-Proper funding for the National Centre for the Replacement, physician drugstore Refinement and Reduction of Animals in Testing.
+Proper funding for the National Centre for the Replacement, Refinement and Reduction of Animals in Testing.

 5. Humane trade policy should reflect public opinion and help to end international atrocities committed against animals.